-Already omnipresent in large offices, laser printers are rapidly invading homes, home offices, and small businesses, thanks to new technology and lower prices.
-The sub-$150 range is bursting with options, including color printers and multifunction models that copy, scan, and, in some cases, fax.
-We examined reviews by experts at well-known tech sites as well as consumer reviews from leading online retailers to find the best cheap laser printers.
+Already omnipresent in large offices, laser printers are popping up in homes, home offices, and small businesses thanks to low prices, compact designs, and a reputation for printing sharp, dark text faster than inkjet printers.
+The sub-$200 range is bursting with options, including color laser printers and all-in-one models.
+We examined product specifications and reviews by experts and consumers to identify the best cheap laser printers.

 Features Comparison Buying Guide continues below table

 Laser Printer Reviews: What We Considered

 To find the best laser printers under $200, we examined reviews by experts at reputable tech sites such as PCMag and Computer Shopper, as well as general review sites such as Wirecutter, Consumer Reports, and TopTenReviews, all of which do their own product testing.
 We also looked at consumer reviews on leading retail sites such as Amazon, Best Buy, and Staples.

 Whether a printer is monochrome or color, single-function or all-in-one, the two characteristics that laser printer reviews most often address are print quality and speed.
 Reviewers expect a strong one-two punch here.
 Connection options, such as wireless support, are another top consideration, as is the ability to print from mobile devices such as tablets and smartphones.

 Unless the printer will be shared among several heavy users, don't worry too much about memory.
 In an office environment where multiple users will be sending jobs to a printer at the same time, more memory helps the machine process those requests more efficiently.
 But if you're the only one who will be using the printer, or if you'll be sharing it with only a couple of other people, it's not as much of an issue.